asoul-sig/asouldocs/docs/en-US/howto/write-document.md

 The [alecthomas/chroma](https://github.com/alecthomas/chroma) is used to syntax highlighting your code blocks.

-Use name from its [supported languages](https://github.com/alecthomas/chroma#supported-languages) to specify the language of the code block, be sure to replace whitespaces with hyphenes (`-`) in the language name, e.g. use `go-html-template` not `go html template` (names are case insensitive).
+Use name from its [supported languages](https://github.com/alecthomas/chroma#supported-languages) to specify the language of the code block, be sure to replace whitespaces with hyphens (`-`) in the language name, e.g. use `go-html-template` not `go html template` (names are case insensitive).

 To enable line numbers and highlighting lines: